 (2) Violation of this division shall be considered a Class D violation as defined by Oregon Revised Statues.
 If the same dog is in violation of this division three times within the previous 12 months, the violation of this division shall be a Class C violation on the third and subsequent offenses.

-(C) Dogs at large.
+(C) Dogs at large

 (1) It shall be unlawful for any owner or keeper of a dog to permit any such dog to be a dog at large.